 If I do fulfill the terms of my agreement, do I lose or keep my EMD?

 Your EMD will be credited to the purchase of the home/closing costs/loan down payment.
 This means that you do not lose it....you keep it.

 In what form is the EMD?

-The EMD is usually in the form of a personal check or cashier's check.
-[May be in the form of a bank wire.]
+The EMD is usually in the form of a personal check, cashier's check or a bank wire.

 At the time of your offer submission the EMD is held in safe trust by my Real Estate Broker.

 Upon acceptance of a fully executed purchase agreement, the EMD is submitted to the Escrow Company.
 The Escrow Company is an unbiased, neutral, third party company that carries out the instructions of the purchase agreement.

 EMD will only be cashed upon mutual acceptance and a fully executed purchase agreement by both the buyer and the seller.
 Only at this time the EMD is submitted to the Escrow Company for accounting and handling.